CTRL-V-CTRL-C/ctrl_c_ctrl_v-SOEN341_Project_F24/README.md

  All code reviews must follow these coding standards before being accepted in to the current development branch.
  To allow consistency, these standards are also enforced through our static anaylsis pipeline.

- Full Demo Video of Wbsite: https://drive.google.com/file/d/1Bpb3mDgQ_lQAZwBwgSndPxyayLO0R0DF/view?usp=sharing
+ Full Demo Video of Website: https://drive.google.com/file/d/1Bpb3mDgQ_lQAZwBwgSndPxyayLO0R0DF/view?usp=sharing